SyedAsad-dev/eCabs_Malta/README.md

 Swift Assessment Test

 ## Known issues/limitations
-* Due to just new release of xcode 16, Navigation may not work on some devices (iPhone 16 Pro, iPhone 16 Pro Max) devices.
+* Due to just new release of xcode 16, Navigation may not work on some devices (iPhone 16 Pro, iPhone 16 Pro Max (Portrait Mode)).

+## Resolved issues
+* Xcode Navigation Issue Solved on iPhone 16 Pro/Pro Max's (Portrait Mode)

 ## Building And Running The Project (Requirements)
 * Swift 5.0+